Robust Lyapunov Functions for Reaction Networks: An Uncertain System Framework: Properties of Graphically Stable Networks

 \subsection{Uniqueness of Equilibria}

-A main result the links injectivity of a map to the notion of $P$-matrices which is first shown in \cite{nikaido65} which states the a map is injective if its Jacobian is a $P$ matrix.
-This implies that if an equilibrium exists, then it is unique.
-This notion has been studied extensively for reaction networks, where graphical conditions were provided by \citet{banaji07,banaji09}.
+An important result links injectivity of a map to the notion of $P$-matrix, \cite{nikaido65}.
+This states that a map is injective if its Jacobian is a $P$ matrix.
+For an injective vector-field, if an equilibrium exists, then it is unique.
+This notion has been studied extensively for reaction networks, and specialized by means of appropriate graphical conditions, \cite{banaji07,banaji09}.

-It has been established in \cite[Appendix B]{banaji09} the network can not admit multiple nondegenerate positive equilibria in a single stoichiometric computability class if the Jacobian is $P_0$.
-Hence, the following theorem follows: \begin{theorem}[Uniqueness of Positive Equilibria of GSNs] If $\mathscr N_{A,B}$ is GS, then it can not admit multiple nondegenerate positive equilibria in a single stoichiometric computability class.\\ Furthermore, if there exists an isolated positive equilibrium $x_e$ then it is unique relative to $\mathscr C_{x_e}$. \end{theorem} \begin{proof} Since the negative of the Jacobian is $P_0$, the first statement follow directly from the statement before the theorem.
+Hence, the following theorem follows: \begin{theorem}[Uniqueness of Positive Equilibria of Graphically Stable Network] If $\mathscr N_{A,B}$ is GS, then it can not admit multiple nondegenerate positive equilibria in a single stoichiometric compatibility class.
+Furthermore, if there exists an isolated non-degenerate positive equilibrium $x_e$, relative to $\mathscr C_{x_e}$, then it is unique. \end{theorem} \begin{proof} It has been established in \cite[Appendix B]{banaji09} that the network can not admit multiple nondegenerate positive equilibria in a single stoichiometric compatibility class if the Jacobian is $P_0$.
+Hence, the first statement follows.

-For the second statement, Theorem \ref{th.robust_nonsingular} implies that the existence of an isolated positive equilibrium $x_e$ ensures that the reduced Jacobian is non-singular on the interior of the orthant.
+For the second statement, Theorem \ref{th.robust_nonsingular} has shown that the the existence of an non-degenerate positive equilibrium $x_e$ ensures that the reduced Jacobian is non-singular on the interior of the orthant.
 In order to show uniqueness, assume for the sake of contradiction that there exists $y \ne x_e, y \in \mathscr C_{x_e}$ such that $\Gamma R(y) =0$.
 Then the fundamental theorem of calculus implies,